Evangeline Montgomery: Art

 As an artist, Montgomery worked with a variety of mediums, including weaving and textile design, metalsmithing, acrylic and gouache, photography, and finally printmaking, creating both editions and monoprints.

 Her worked metal ancestral boxes are made of sterling silver and incorporate materials such as semi-precious stones and found objects.
 Montgomery has said these boxes are meant "to hold something precious" and reflect her explorations of the role of memory and memorials in human history.
 One of her first boxes, “Ancestor Box 1: Justice for Angela” was made in 1971 in response to the trial of political activist Angela Davis, it incorporates the Ashanti symbol for justice.
 Another major work, "Red, Black and Green Ancestral Box - Garvey Box" (1973), is cast in sterling silver with enamel in red, black, and green to evoke the memory of Marcus Garvey.

 A diagnosis of Parkinson's disease made it difficult for Montgomery to keep working with metal, leading her to focus on printmaking.

 Montgomery describes her artistic process and inspiration, “My visual ideas are expressed abstractly by creating geometrical compositions with overlays of textured forms.
 In this process, new color configurations emerge.
 My inspiration for color development has always been interpreting the transparencies found in nature—its nuances and richness of surfaces, textures, and brilliant color whether in plants, water, stone, and incredible variation of life forms.”

 Montgomery has exhibited her work in various solo and group shows in museums and galleries across the United States, including Delaware, Maryland, DC, Pennsylvania, Virginia, Michigan, New Jersey, Louisiana, Florida, and New York.
 Many of her works are part of such private collections and permanent museum collections as the Paul Jones Collection of the University of Delaware, Oakland Museum of California, The Diane Whitfield-Locke and Carnell Locke Collection, the Los Angeles Board of Education, Philadelphia Museum of Art, the Ruth Chandler Collection of California, and Library of Congress.
 For the last years of her life she lived in Rockville, Maryland, in an assisted-living facility.

 Montgomery died on May 1, 2025, at the age of 94, a day before her 95th birthday.
+Later that year, her work was included and part of the major "Women Artists of the DMV" survey show at the American University Art Museum at the Katzen curated by F. Lennox Campello.